Stay up-to date with NEET News

 - Pay NEET application fee

-How to Fill NEET Application Form 2021 in 5 easy steps?
+How to fill NEET Application Form 2022 in 5 easy steps?

-Step 1- Registration for NEET 2021: Fill personal details like name, parents names, category, Pwd status, gender, nationality, State of eligibility, identification details, mobile and email.
-Candidates will need to create their own password for NEET 2021 here.
+Step 1- Registration for NEET 2022: Fill in personal details like name, parents' names, category, PWD status, gender, nationality, State of eligibility, identification details, mobile and email.
+Candidates will need to create their own password for NEET 2022 here.

-Step 2- Filling NEET Application Form: While personal details will be autofilled by NTA system, candidates will have to input the medium of NEET Question Paper, four exam cities from the list provided, academic details (Class 10, 11 and 12), address- permanent and correspondence, occupation and income details of parents and lastly dress code for students (in case of religious specifications).
+Step 2- Filling NEET Application Form: While personal details will be auto-filled by the NTA system, candidates will have to input the medium of NEET question paper, four exam cities from the list provided, academic details (Class 10, 11 and 12), address- permanent and correspondence, occupation and income details of parents and lastly dress code for students (in case of religious specifications).

 - Candidates who don't fall under the above must use "others" and enter details.

-Step 3 - Upload Documents: Scanned images of Photograph, Signature, Left Thumb Impression, and Class 10 Certificate as per below given specifications.
-Check the NEET photo requirements 2021 to avoid rejection of NEET 2021 application.
+Step 3 - Upload Documents: Scanned images of Photograph, Signature, Left Thumb Impression, and Class 10 Certificate as per below-given specifications.
+Check the NEET photo requirements 2022 to avoid rejection of the NEET 2022 application.
 All documents must be in JPG/ JPEG format only.

 Size and Format